pal03377/master-thesis/thesis.typ

   stroke: 0.5pt,
   fill: yellow,
 )[
-  Note: Show mockups of the user interface of the software you develop and their connections / transitions.
+  Note: Show mockups of the user interface of the software you develop and their connections/transitions.
 You can also create a storyboard. *Important:* Describe the mockups and their rationale in the text.
 ]

 = System Design
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: This chapter follows the System Design Document Template in @bruegge2004object.
+// Note: This chapter follows the System Design Document Template in @bruegge2004object.
 You describe in this chapter how you map the concepts of the application domain to the solution domain.
-Some sections are optional, if they do not apply to your problem.
+Some sections are optional if they do not apply to your problem.
 Cite @bruegge2004object several times in this chapter.
-]
+In the following sections, we present our system design, which is informed by the requirements and system models specified earlier.
+We start by identifying design goals based on our non-functional requirements and then move on to discuss our approach to subsystem decomposition, hardware-software mapping, data management strategies, and access control policies~@bruegge2004object.

 == Overview
 #rect(